Skip to main content

 A GIF of a user typing in the tooltip shortcut and selecting the tooltip macro

-4. Type in the text you want to appear when a user hovers over or clicks on the tooltip.
+4. Add the text you want to display in the tooltip when users hover over it.
 Then click 'Save'.

 The tooltip editor dialog containing text that will show in the tooltip

-5. Select 'Publish' or 'Update' in the top-right of your Confluence page.
-You can then hover over your tooltip to view the extra information.
+5. Select 'Publish' or 'Update' in the top-right corner of your Confluence page.
+You can then hover over your new tooltip to view the extra information.

 A user hovering over a Confluence tooltip to reveal its text

-Tooltips give you at-a-glance context and information and have 100s of potential use cases.
-Here are some ideas for when you might want to add a tooltip in Confluence:
+Tooltips give you at-a-glance context and have hundreds of potential uses.
+Here are a few ideas to get you started:

-• Updates and changes - signpost any changes that have been made since previous versions of the text, or a change to something referenced within the text.
+• Updates and changes: Discreetly signpost any changes that have been made since a previous version of a document was published, or add a note about a process that has been updated.

 Written by